 A list of files or directories that should be added.

 '''

 resources.files: [font1.otf, font2.otf]

 '''

 It is also possible to specify a directory (or multiple directories).
-So if you have a fonts directories containing font1.otf and font2.otf, will65 be equivalent to:
+So if you have a fonts directories containing font1.otf and font2.otf, resources.files: [fonts]

-'''

-resources.files: [fonts]

-'''